radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 ### Operational Password Attributes Stored in User Entries

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – since these attributes are defined as operational attributes, they do not appear in the user entries unless specifically requested in the search from the client.**
+>Since these attributes are defined as operational attributes, they do not appear in the user entries unless specifically requested in the search from the client.

 #### pwdHistory